Best VPN for China 2023: Get Around The Great Firewall?

 Private Internet Access won us over with its sleek and intuitive VPN client which comes loaded with plenty of features and customizable settings.
 In particular, we really liked the ability to personalize the app by adding or removing modules, a feature unique among the providers in our sample.

-We were a bit less thrilled with how the provider performed, posting decent speeds that were only good enough for 12th place in our EXPERTE.com speed test.
-As is the case with ExpressVPN above, PIA also belongs to Kape Technologies, which for privacy aficionados is a red flag.
+We were a bit less thrilled with how the provider performed, posting decent speeds that were only good enough for 12th place in our speed test.
+As is the case with ExpressVPN above, PIA also belongs to Kape Technologies, which for privacy enthusiasts is a red flag.

 With that said, we have no doubts when it comes to PIA's suitability for usage in China: To connect to a foreign server from China, all you'll have to do is select the WireGuard protocol.